LowRISC: Governance

-Additionally, Mark Hayter of Google sits on the board as an observer.
+lowRISC's governance and current appointed directors are set out in its entry at the UK Companies House.

 History

 lowRISC was spun out of the University of Cambridge Computer Lab in 2014 by Alex Bradbury, Robert Mullins, and Gavin Ferris with the goal of creating a fully open source SoC and low-cost development board.

 In 2015 lowRISC became one of the founding members of the RISC-V Foundation (today: RISC-V International).

 Since 2018 lowRISC has been focusing on collaborative engineering with partner organizations.

 In 2019 the OpenTitan project, stewarded by lowRISC, was announced.